Fletcher Hubbard

-Fletcher Alexander Hubbard is an English professional footballer who plays as a midfielder for National League club, Braintree Town.
+Fletcher Alexander Hubbard is an English professional footballer who plays as a midfielder for National League South club, Braintree Town.

 Career

 Hubbard began his career with Upminster Park Rovers before moving to West Ham United in 2014.
 After spending seven years with the club, he chose to take up a scholarship with Swindon Town ahead of the 2021–22 campaign.
 He made his debut two years later in an EFL Trophy group stage match, coming during an away defeat to Reading.
 In March 2024, Hubbard moved to Melksham Town on loan for the remainder of the season.
 He was then later released by Swindon following the conclusion of his contract in June that campaign.

 Ahead of the 2024–25 season, Hubbard chose to join Isthmian League North Division side Brightlingsea Regent.
 After making a strong start to life in Essex, he was rewarded with a new contract running until June 2025.
 Hubbard went on to conclude the season with 15 goals and 11 assists to his name as Brightlingsea Regent reached the Isthmian League North Division play-off final, before departing the club at the end of the season.
 His form saw him named in the Isthmian League North Division Team of the Season, as well as being named Player of the Season at Brightlingsea Regent.
 He was also showcased by Non-League Gems.

 On 31 July 2025, he agreed to join National League side, Braintree Town for an undisclosed fee following a successful trial period.
 On 26 September 2025, Hubbard returned to the Isthmian League, to join Premier Division side, Brentwood Town on a one-month loan deal.
-Hubbard was named Man of the Match on his debut for the club, going on to make four appearances in total and recording two assists.
+On 23 December 2025, Hubbard joined Aveley on a one-month loan deal.
+He scored once in three appearances during his initial month with the club.
+After a brief return to Braintree Town in January 2026, Hubbard rejoined Aveley on loan in February for the remainder of the campaign.